ogata-lab/StochasticRNN/README.md

 $ pip3 install -r requirements.txt
 ```

-The model is trained using the following command.
-Basically, you can get the expected results using the default parameters.
-If you set the argument `model` to BasicRNN, the training will be done using a vanilla RNN model that does not perform probability prediction.
+The model can be trained using the following command.
+By default, the provided parameters should produce expected results.
+If you set the `model` argument to `BasicRNN`, the training will use a vanilla RNN model that does not perform probabilistic predictions.

 ```bash
 $ source ~/.venv/srnn/bin/activation